JoanaBLate/baseone-lang/README.md

 # baseone-lang
-Baseone programming language - safe, fast, easy, compiled and  NOT garbage collected (transpiles to C)
+BaseOne is a safe, fast, easy, compiled and  NOT garbage collected programming language (transpiles to C).